The-going/evlproject/content/core/benchmarks/_index.md

    loops to a continuous [dd(1)](http://man7.org/linux/man-pages/man1/dd.1.html) copy from `/dev/zero` to `/dev/null` with a large block size (128Mb).
-This workload usually causes the worst latency spots on a platform for any type of real-time infrastructure, dual kernel and native preemption (PREEMPT_RT).
+This workload most often causes the worst latency spots on a platform for any type of real-time infrastructure, dual kernel and native preemption (PREEMPT_RT).
 As it pounds the CPU caches quite badly, it reveals the inertia of the real-time infrastructure when it has to ramp up quickly from an idle state in order to handle an